ibm-skills-network/author-workbench-knowledgebase/docs/labs/upgrade-jupyterlab.md

 1. **Open Your Lab:** Begin by launching your lab detail page.

-2. **Locate the Version Tab:** In the lab, find and click on the "Version Tab."
+2. **Locate the Version Tab:** In the lab, find and click on the "Version" Tab.
 Refer to the image below for guidance:
 ![Version Tab](/img/labs/lab-version-tab.png)

 3. **Go to Settings:** Click on the "Settings" option within the Version Tab area.